-I would like to thank our colleagues from the Engineering Academy of the Czech Republic who started the work of the Engineering Education Platform that will now be continued by our colleagues from the Academy of Engineering Sciences of Serbia.
+I would like to thank our colleagues from the Engineering Academy of the Czech Republic who worked on the Engineering Education Platform up to 2016.
+Since then the tasks have been continued by our colleagues from the Academy of Engineering Sciences of Serbia, under the chairmanship of Pr.
+Petrovitch.
 The Platform will seek to provide an engineer’s perspective and understanding of the current state and future of engineering education in Europe.

-It is important for me to mention that in October 2016, the fifth successful EU-US Frontiers of Engineering Symposium was held at Aalto University near Helsinki, Finland in partnership with the US National Academy of Engineering and Euro-CASE.
+It is important for me to mention that in November 2017, the sixth successful EU-US Frontiers of Engineering Symposium was held at the University of California in Davis, California, in partnership with the US National Academy of Engineering and Euro-CASE.
 It is important that we offer young engineers and scientists this unique opportunity to participate in such an enriching transatlantic exchange.
-We are looking forward to the next cycle that will be organised in California in 2017.

-Finally, I am looking forward to a second three-year term as chairman of Euro-CASE with the new members of the Executive Committee.
+Finally, I would like to thank the members of the Executive Committee for their valuable contributions.
 Together, we will strive to further strengthen the structures of Euro-CASE and to consolidate its role as partner of the European Commission in providing evidence-based policy advice.

-The start of the SAPEA project also marks the beginning of the work that still lies ahead of us.
-I am very much looking forward to embracing these new opportunities and challenges.
+I am very much looking forward to embracing new opportunities and challenges.